'Tragic And Sad To Hear': NYE Crash Involving Murder Charges Occurs Outside Nevada County Man's Home

 GRASS VALLEY (CBS13) – Even through closed windows and the sound of video games, Chris Wells heard a loud noise outside his house on New Year’s Eve – a sound that he later learned came from a tragic crash.

-“I thought it was fireworks because there were fireworks going on that night,” Wells said.
+“I was just playing my Xbox and all of a sudden I heard this big thump,” Wells said.
+“I thought it was fireworks because there were fireworks going on that night.”

 Not fireworks, but a deadly crash occurred right outside his house on Cerrito Road off Highway 49 in the Dew Drop community in southern Nevada County.